bamadesigner/hi-roy-jquery-plugin/README.md

 ## Getting Started

 Hi Roy is a simple jQuery plugin that, by default, places Roy on your website and makes him move from side to side when you move your mouse.
-If you happen to catch Roy, you can click his head greet him on this beautiful day.
+If you happen to catch Roy, you can click his head to greet him on this beautiful day.

 You can also customize the plugin to modify Roy's behavior.